Brief Description of the Tax Model

 Most TPC distribution tables include federal individual and corporate income taxes, payroll taxes for Social Security and Medicare, federal excise taxes, and the estate tax.
-TPC also has the capability to include the distributional impact of broad-based consumption taxes such as a value added tax (VAT).
+TPC also has the capability to include the distributional impact of broad-based consumption taxes, such as a value-added tax.
 Note, however, that the distribution tables produced before June 2015 did not include excise taxes and those produced before March 2004 generally included only the individual income tax.

 By convention, TPC distributes only the static impacts of tax changes.
 The issue of including behavioral responses to tax changes is particularly important when dealing with changes to tax rates on realized capital gains.
 A reduction in the marginal rate on capital gains causes increased realizations and could lead to an increase in taxes paid.
 But higher realizations and the consequent increase in taxes paid are voluntary and therefore do not indicate an actual increase in tax burden—investors would not have realized the gains if doing so made them worse off.
 Because of this, TPC distributes only the change in taxes paid on the realizations that would have occurred in the absence of the rate change.

 TPC's distribution tables do allow for what tax economists refer to as "tax-form behavior."
-For example, a proposal to repeal certain itemized deductions could cause taxpayers who were itemizing under current law to take the standard deduction instead.
-We would include the impact of such a switch in our distributional analysis.
+For example, TCJA repealed certain itemized deductions and increased the standard deduction.
+This caused some taxpayers who were itemizing under prior law to take the standard deduction instead.
+We include the impact of such a switch in our distributional analysis.

 C. Effective Marginal Tax Rate Estimates